Sigma AF 180mm f/3.5 EX HSM APO macro - Review / Test Report - Analysis

 As to be expected from a fix-focal lens and especially for a macro lens the level of

-distortions is absolutely negligible.
+distortion is absolutely negligible.

 The chart above has a real-world size of about 120x80cm.